franzliedke/studio/README.md

 This will clone the given Git repository to the `bar` directory and install its dependencies.

-#### load: Import a package from an existing directory
+#### load: Make all packages from the given local path available to Composer

     $ studio load baz

-This will make sure the package in the `baz` directory will be autoloadable using Composer.
+This will make sure all packages in the `baz` directory (paths with wildcards are supported, too) will be autoloadable using Composer.

-#### unload: Stop using a studio package with Composer project
+#### unload: Stop managing a local path

     $ studio unload foo

-This will remove the path `foo` from the studio.json configuration.
-This means the package will not be loaded from the local development path anymore but will use your `composer.json` file's repositories definitions instead.
+This will remove the path `foo` from the studio.json configuration file.
+This means any packages in that path will not be available to Composer anymore (unless they are still hosted on Packagist).

 This does not remove the package contents from the file system.
-See `scrap` for total removal.
+See `scrap` for completely removing a package.

-You can reload the package using the `load` command.
+You can reload the path using the `load` command.

 #### scrap: Remove a package